 "Out of the worst crime novels I have ever read, Jules Dassin has made the best crime film I've ever seen," François Truffaut wrote about Rififi in his book The Films in My Life.
 I haven't read the Auguste Le Breton novel, but I don't doubt Truffaut's word.
 Dassin structures the film like a solid three-act play.
 Act I: Planning the heist.
 Act II: Carrying it out.
 Act III: The aftermath.
 Dassin fine-tunes each of the film's element to the point that Rififi practically runs as a machine all its own.
 The various characters behave more as chess pieces to be moved around as the story's game requires than as representatives of people.
 One single sequence though makes Rififi a landmark both in films and particularly heist movies: the robbery itself.
 Dassin films this in a 32-minute long silent sequence.
 No one speaks.
 Keeping everything as quiet as possible becomes the thieves' No. 1 priority.
 It's absolutely riveting.
 You'll be holding your breath as if you were involved in the crime yourself.

-Howard Hawks appears for the first time on the list with a Western starring John Wayne that turned out to be so much fun they remade it seven years later.
-I’ll stick with the original where the Duke’s allies include a great Dean Martin as a souses sheriff, young Ricky Nelson and the always wily Walter Brennan.
+Howard Hawks appears for the first time on the list with a Western starring John Wayne that turned out to be so much fun they remade it (more or less) seven years later as El Dorado.
+I’ll stick with the original where the Duke’s allies include a great Dean Martin as a soused deputy sheriff, young Ricky Nelson and the always wily Walter Brennan.
 Wayne even gets to romance Angie Dickinson.
-No deep themes hidden here: Just kick up your spurs and enjoy.
+No deep themes hidden here, though it's more layered than your typical Western.
+Still, that doesn't mean you can't kick up your spurs and enjoy.

 The first time was the charm.
 One of the few insightful comments I heard on the 2007 AFI special was when Martin Scorsese said that in many ways he finds the primitive stop-motion effects of the original King Kong more impressive than later CGI versions.
 He's absolutely right.
 The 1933 version also offers more thrills and emotions (and in half the time) than Peter Jackson's technically superior but dramatically inferior and unnecessary remake.
 Let’s not even discuss the 1976 version.